 The value and growth indexes are maintained with the objective of reflecting the evolution of style segments within each country universe on a timely basis.
 In maintaining the indexes, emphasis is also placed on their continuity and on minimizing unnecessary index turnover.
 Maintaining the MSCI Global Investable Market Value and Growth Indexes involves two main dimensions.
 The first is the style maintenance of constituents resulting from the review of the Global Investable Market Value and Growth Indexes, which takes place on a semi-annual basis.
-The second aspect involves changes driven by the underlying MSCI Global Investable Market Country Indexes, which include additions to and deletions from the MSCI Global Investable Market country Indexes, which include additions to and deletions from the MSCI Global Investable Market reviews, annual full country index reviews and ongoing event-related changes.
+The second aspect involves changes driven by the underlying MSCI Global Investable Market Country Indexes, which include additions to and deletions from the MSCI Global Investable Market Country Index, changes in Foreign Inclusion Factors (FIFs), updates in number of shares and changes in industry classification, as a result of Index Reviews and ongoing event-related changes.